DannyBoyNYC/ExpressJSReact/readme.md

 export default Recipes;
 ```

-In FormCreateRecipe, destructure addRecipe and call it with a recipe:
+In `FormCreateRecipe.js`, destructure addRecipe and call it with a recipe:

 ```js
 const FormCreateRecipe = ({ addRecipe }) => {